paramraghavan/recipe-book-html-template/pickle/lemon.md

 - Let it cool down
 - Pour it back into the bottle/jar
 - **Add a teaspoon full of sugar to the jar and mix well**

+## Step4
-- Set it aside for couplo of weeks, shake the bottle/jar every day
+- Set it aside for couple of weeks, shake the bottle/jar every day
 - After 2/3 weeks it is ready to be consumed.